Sigmmma/c20/src/content/h2/tools/h2ek/h2tool/readme.md

 ```

 # Batch bitmap compilation
-TIF, TIFF, uncompressed 32bit TGA, JPEG, BMP with a bit depth of 24 or higher can be compiled into a [bitmap][] using the `bitmaps` verb:
+TIF, TIFF, uncompressed 32bit TGA, JPEG, and BMP images with a color depth of 24-bits or higher can be compiled into a [bitmap][] tag using the `bitmaps` verb:

 ```sh
 # bitmaps <source-directory>